6308 Monona dr, Monona WI 53716

 LIGHTING AND HEAT

 Rough-scaled sand boas originate from a warm climate and so they like it warm.
 Like all reptiles, they are dependent on external thermoregulation to control their body temperature.
 This essentially means you need provide a hot and a cool side to your enclosure.
 All the heat elements should be on one side and the other will then be the cool side.
-This way, your hog island can move back and forth between the different temperatures depending on its needs.
+This way, your snake can move back and forth between the different temperatures depending on its needs.

 The hot side basking spot should be at 90-95 degrees.
 Put one hide there and another the cooler side.
 The cool side can be between 75-80 degrees.
 Extreme night drops in temperature are not recommended.
 It's a good idea to use a basking light and an under tank heat pad also.
 The heat pads are usually placed on the hot side with a hide over it.
 We recommend a Zoo Med heat mat or Exo Terra heat pad which stays on 24/7 to give them a little bit of supplemental heat during the night.
 Both of these are placed on the outside, underneath the enclosure.
 You want a heat pad that only covers half the tank (or less).
 The basking light should be housed in a good quality light dome like Exo Terra and Flukers that has a ceramic housing to tolerate high heat and an on/off switch.

 Use a good quality temperature gauge too, like Zoo Meds digital temp gauge or Exo Terras Thermometer.
 Don't guess at it.
 You can also use a rheostat and/or timers to control your heat source.
 We do not recommend the use of hot rocks.
 They have a tendency to heat unevenly over too small an area and can cause serious burns.